llambda/nreverse/README.md

 # nreverse
-A port of Rust Reverse geocodder https://github.com/llambda/rreverse to Node.js.
+A port of Rust Reverse geocoder https://github.com/llambda/rreverse to Node.js.